 Pro Tip: be careful of the altitude with infants and small children.
 As an adult, I have felt a little dizzy at the top.
 Discuss with your Pediatrician, especially if you are from a lower altitude or have any medical issues.
 The City of Colorado springs recommends not taking babies under 6 months.

 All kids are different – babies are born at altitude in Leadville, Vail, and Aspen all the time.
-I have had a few babies born at very high altitude (all about a mile high though)
+I have had a few babies born at very high altitude (above 8,000 feet)

 - Location: 5089 Pikes Peak Highway